ethereum/ethereum-org-website/src/content/edn/learn/nodes-and-clients/index.md

 - Stores everything kept in the full node and builds an archive of historical states.
 Needed if you want to query something like an account balance at block #4,000,000.
 - These data represent units of terabytes which makes archive nodes less attractive for average users but can be handy for services like block explorers, wallet vendors, and chain analytics.

+Syncing clients in any mode other than archive will result in pruned blockchain data.
+This means, there is no archive of all historical state but the full node is able to build them on demand.

 ## Choose a client